 World Toilet Day

-19 November every year: Raising awareness of sanitation issues, and of the 2.5 billion who don't have access to proper sanitation.
+19 November every year: Raising awareness of sanitation issues.

 We’ve written a whole article on the subject, see Toilets: We all need to ‘go’ for a wealth of background information and suggestions for approaching this issue in class.

 The Global Learning Programme (GLP) has produced a free World Toilet Day resource to help teach pupils about the global issues surrounding sanitation.
 Aimed at Key Stages 2, 3 and above, this free resource supports the teaching of literacy, science, geography, history, citizenship and PSHE.
 It comprises a quiz and 12 activity ideas for World Toilet Day, including: assembly ideas; Oxfam Water Week activities investigating water vulnerability; activities to construct facilities such as water filters, water pumps, or hand washers; and many more.
 The resource is available to all schools signed up to the GLP.
 If your school isn’t registered, find out how here.

 The following info-graphic from Splashdirect has lots of interesting (and fun!) statistics about toilets and sanitation worldwide:

 To find further resources that can help you mark World Toilet Day, in your school, have a browse through the ones listed on the Global Dimension database under the topic of Water.